Kmo94/my-team-tracker/README.md

 # my-team-tracker
-Tracker to pull your favorite teams and players
+A simple command-line application that lets users save their favorite NBA and NFL teams and players, then view their latest scores and player statistics using the SportsData.io API.